 UPDATE: All writing is now at mikesnotebook.com … I am keeping Paper Notes up as an archived site only.I have had to remove all comments as the spam filter couldn’t keep up with the deluge of spam – the bane of blogs everywhere.
 It’s too bad as there were many quality comments here, but the problem was just too big.
 I hope you enjoy the archived posts here at Paper Notes In A Digital World.

 I’ve wanted to supplement this blog for a long time with something that I could just post quick photos, audio, links, videos, short text posts and such, in an online-notebook of sorts.
 Well, I now have just that and it’s up and running.
 What to expect there?
 Things that I find interesting – literature, philosophy, neuroscience, psychology, life balance, the importance of capturing our lives in journals and notebooks, and more.
 I hope it will be of interest to people who like to think and frequently ponder why we’re something instead of nothing.
+It’s really just a continuation of my ‘general blogging’ that I have done since my first blog at GeoCities in 1997.
 Oh, it’s called, “Mike’s Notebook” and can be found at – surprise! – mikesnotebook.com.

 Just an aside, one of my teachers (Eby Grove) at Northwest Classen High School (I was Class of 1977) in Oklahoma City always told me I had potential “If you would just come to class!”
 She was impressed with my always writing down ideas in a notebook/journal and she told me to, “keep it up.”
 Mrs. Grove, I have – for another 35 years(!)
 She was/is a caring teacher and I regret not spending more time in her class.
 While I’ll always keep my multiple paper notebooks and journals – here’s my 21st Century online version.
 Thanks, Mrs. Grove. mikesnotebook.com